Please click to our Get Involved page for current opportunities of community outreach available at Walnut Hill UMC.

 Apple Tree and Back to School Teachers Lunch

 During December, school counselors share with us some of the pressing needs that families are facing over the holidays.
 Some years we have provided gifts for those who were left off of Salvation Army angel tree due to funding cuts.
 Other years, we have given coats and mittens.
 Our mission is to offer whatever will help meet the needs of Cigarroa families for the holidays.
 We always appreciate additional assistance in meeting these needs.
-For information on this project, contact Rick Hill at [email protected]
+For information on this project, contact Gary Fox at [email protected]

 Thomas Jefferson High School